Unipark Email Compliance Guide

 1. Introduction

-Unipark enforces strict DMARC, SPF, and DKIM policies to enhance email security, prevent spoofing, and ensure reliable email delivery.
-These policies align with European Union regulations and industry best practices to reduce phishing risks and unauthorized email use.
+Unipark enforces required DMARC, SPF, and DKIM policies to enhance email security, prevent spoofing, and ensure reliable email delivery.
+These measures align with industry best practices and help reduce risks associated with unauthorized email usage.

 2. Why Compliance is Required

 Many email providers and institutions reject emails that do not adhere to SPF, DKIM, and DMARC policies.
-To ensure users can send and receive email notifications, surveys, and responses through Unipark, institutions must configure their email domains correctly and coordinate with Unipark Support for SPF validation in AWS SES.
+To ensure users can send and receive email notifications, surveys, and responses through Unipark, institutions must configure their email domains correctly by applying the required SPF, DKIM, and DMARC records.
+Unipark Support will coordinate with the Unipark Technical Support Team to enable SES authorization after confirming that all DNS changes have been applied correctly.

 3. Understanding DMARC, SPF, and DKIM